Killing of Robert Hamill: Initial arrests and police interviews

+Initial criminal charges

+On 12 May 1997, five Portadown men (Allister Hanvey, Wayne David Lunt, Paul Rodney Marc Hobson, Dean Forbes, Stacey Bridgett) were charged with the murder of Robert Hamill at a special court in Lurgan RUC station and remanded in custody.
+A sixth man, Rory Randolph Arthur Robinson, was also later charged with murder.

+Despite later claims of having no affiliation with any loyalist paramilitary groups, at their own request Hanvey, Lunt, Hobson, Forbes and Bridgett were held on remand in the Ulster Volunteer Force wing of HMP Maze, while Robinson was held on the Loyalist Volunteer Force wing of the same prison.
+The October 1997 edition of the L.V.F's Leading the Way magazine also contained a message of support addressed to the "Portadown Six", stating: "We would like to take this opportunity to wish you all success in your trial ... you have been criminalized for defending yourselves against an unprovoked attack ... you have our full support and best wishes and we hope to see you home soon".

+On 31 October 1997, charges were dropped against Rory Randolph Arthur Robinson, Alistair Hanvey and Dean Forbes, after the Director of Public Prosecutions withdrew the murder charges on the evidence of certain witnesses.
+On 19 November 1997, the charges against Wayne Lunt and Stacey Bridgett were also dropped, with the DPP later stating that the evidence available was insufficient to provide a reasonable prospect of obtaining a conviction for murder against the men.

-Trial of Paul Hobson
+Trial of Paul Rodney Marc Hobson

-Paul R. Hobson was charged with murder, but found not guilty, though he was found guilty of unlawful fighting and causing an affray and sentenced to four years' imprisonment.
+Paul Rodney Marc Hobson was found not guilty of the murder of Robert Hamill after a crown court trial, however he was found guilty of unlawful fighting and causing an affray and sentenced to four years' imprisonment.
 The case under which Hobson was prosecuted is questionable as the main witness, Constable Atkinson of the then RUC, was at one stage a suspect in conspiracy to cause murder in the same case.
 His solicitor also did not use crucial evidence in the case to cross-examine witnesses.
 Mr. Justice McCollum said during his verdict that the killing was a sectarian act, with a very large number of loyalists attacking a small number of nationalists, but that he could not decide whether the RUC men had left their Land Rover or not during the attack.